dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 Using this `default` route, the URL path:

 * `/Products/List` maps to the `ProductsController.List` action.
-* `/Blog/Article/17` maps to `BlogController.Article`.
+* `/Blog/Article/17` maps to `BlogController.Article` and typically model binds the `id` parameter to 17.

 This mapping:

 * Is based on the controller and action names **only**.
 * Isn't based on namespaces, source file locations, or method parameters.

 Using conventional routing with the default route allows creating the app without having to come up with a new URL pattern for each action.
-For an app with [CRUD](https://wikipedia.org/wiki/Create,_read,_update_and_delete) style actions, having consistency for the URLs across controllers can help simplify the code and make the UI more predictable.
+For an app with [CRUD](https://wikipedia.org/wiki/Create,_read,_update_and_delete) style actions, having consistency for the URLs across controllers:

+* Helps simplify the code.
+* Makes the UI more predictable.

 Most apps should choose a basic and descriptive routing scheme so that URLs are readable and meaningful.
 The default conventional route `{controller=Home}/{action=Index}/{id?}`:

 * Supports a basic and descriptive routing scheme.
 * Is a useful starting point for UI-based apps.